1. Overview of the LGPD

 3. Remarks on the effectiveness of the LGPD

-At the moment, it is uncertain, therefore, to what extent the LGPD will enter into force in August 2020 as envisaged before the pandemic or whether it will be effectively postponed to May 2020.
-It should be noted that regardless of the formal date of validity of the General Data Protection Law, its incidence and application are already a reality in the Brazilian legal practice in Brazil.
-The Public Prosecution, for example, has actively investigated and prosecuted data breaches involving the leakage of personal data, which were done based on its constitutional authority to petition collective actions in defense of the collective and diffuse interests, especially when the breach involves consumers.
-In this regard, even considering that the LGPD is not yet in force, taking into account its parameters in the definition of commercial strategies is not only as good business practice but also as a measure of greater security for the company under Brazilian jurisdiction.
+In the meantime, however, regardless of the ANPD’s pending regulation and the only recent entry into force of the LGPD’s Substantive and Penalty Provisions, it should be noted that the LGPD’s incidence and application are already consolidated as a reality in the Brazilian legal practice.
+The Public Prosecution, for example, has already actively investigated and prosecuted data breaches involving the leakage of personal data, which were done based on its constitutional authority to petition collective actions in defense of the collective and diffuse interests, especially when the breach involves consumers.

-Authors: Marcela Waksman Ejnisman, Felipe Borges Lacerda, Maria Eugênia Geve M. Lacerda e Miguel Lima Carneiro
+Authors: Marcela Waksman Ejnisman, Maria Eugênia Geve M. Lacerda e Miguel Lima Carneiro

 Tel: (11) 5086-5000